Best Teeth Whitening in Sioux Falls, SD

-- Tea and Coffee Stains – if you have a habit of drinking coffee or tea throughout the day, chances are that your teeth have already been stained.
-But don’t worry, at Riverview Dental we will remove them for you, so that you can enjoy a perfect smile.
+- Tea and Coffee Stains – If you have a habit of drinking coffee or tea throughout the day, chances are that your teeth have already been stained.
+But don’t worry, at Riverview Dental we will remove them for you so that you can enjoy a perfect smile.

-How Teeth Whitening Works
+How It Works

-The principal behind the effectiveness of a teeth whitening procedure is the use of a safe and potent bleaching agent.
+The principal behind the effectiveness of the procedure is the use of a safe and potent bleaching agent.
 Most tooth whitening formulas approved by the American Dental Association (ADA) contain carbamide peroxide or hydrogen peroxide.
 As soon as the chemical is activated with the help of an LED light, the carbamide peroxide disintegrates, resulting the in the formation of hydrogen peroxide which penetrates beneath the enamel layer of the tooth and dissolves teeth stains.

-- Types of Teeth Whitening
+Types of Whitening

-For your own safety and best teeth bleaching, whenever you visit a dentist for teeth whitening, ask the dental team whether the whitening formula they use has been approved by the ADA or not.
+Whenever you visit a dentist for teeth whitening, ask the dental team whether the whitening formula they use has been approved by the ADA or not.

 Whitening toothpastes do not contain bleaching agents.
-Rather, they contain mild abrasives which improve the shade of the teeth by physically removing teeth stains.
+Instead, they contain mild abrasives which improve the shade of the teeth by physically removing teeth stains.
 Make sure to use toothpastes that contain the ADA seal of approval.

-How Professional Teeth Whitening is Performed:
+How Professional Whitening is Performed:

 Before your Appointment

-- Patient Evaluation – before starting a procedure, the dentist will first evaluate the cause of your teeth stains, and determine whether you are a suitable candidate for teeth whitening.
+- Patient Evaluation – Before starting a procedure, the dentist will first evaluate the cause of your teeth stains, and determine whether you are a suitable candidate for teeth whitening.

-- Fabrication of Custom Whitening Trays – we will make an impression of your teeth, one for each jaw, which will be sent to the dental laboratory for fabrication of whitening trays.
+- Fabrication of Custom Whitening Trays – We will make an impression of your teeth, one for each jaw, which will be sent to the dental laboratory for fabrication of whitening trays.

 On the Day of your Appointment

-Application of a Protective Agent – a protective agent such as cocoa butter or Vaseline will be applied to your gums to protect accidental bleaching.
+A protective agent such as cocoa butter or Vaseline will be applied to your gums to protect accidental bleaching.

-Preserving your Smile After Teeth Whitening
+Preserving your Smile After the Procedure